thiendao1407/Java-Basic/Connection pool version 2/Updated summary.md

 		}

 - Remove validate() method from 'ConnectionPool'
 - Change the visibility of returnConnection() method of 'DataSource' to default.
-Now we can only use this method indirectly outside the 'connectionpool' package by calling close () method and we do not need to check if Hashtable<Connection, Long> 'lock' contains the returning connection or not
+Now we can only use this method indirectly outside the 'connectionpool' package by calling close () method